dakivara/pgcrud/docs/getting-started/cursor.md

 - [pydantic](https://docs.pydantic.dev/latest/): the most popular library.
 - [msgspec](https://jcristharif.com/msgspec/): the fastest library.

-If one of the two libraries is installed, pgcrud will automatically use it for validation.[^2]
+If one of the two libraries is installed, pgcrud will automatically use it for validation.[^2] You can use model instances both to determine the row factory and as input parameters.

 === "sync"